bonaparte/bonaparte/README.md

 #### [Bonaparte Components](components/index.md)
 #### [Themes](themes/index.md)

-## Feedback
+# Contribute / Feedback

 Bonaparte is under active development.
 We know it's not perfect but we're constantly working to improve and appreciate any feedback and bug reports.

-We are collecting general feedback and feature requests for bonaparte here:<br>
+We are collecting general feedback and feature requests for Bonaparte here:<br>
 http://github.com/bonaparte/bonaparte.io/issues

-And Pull Requests are welcome as well of course ;)
+And pull requests are welcome as well of course ;)

+##### Built a new component?
+Add it to the documentation and submit a pull request!